 Manual transactions that were the norm in MARINA became inefficient upon introduction of digital technology.
-In comparison to digitized processes, manual application processes are slower and inconvenient; monitoring, audit reports, and communication among offices in terms of data and information are prone to delays and inaccuracies.
-There was a gradual transition to digitalization of processes with the prioritization of front-line service units, however, some of the systems deployed are stand-alone systems that only eases the bottleneck caused by manual transactions.
-The gradual transition to digitalization was fast-tracked due to the global outbreak of the COVID-19 which caused a worldwide lockdown.
-However, due to the nature of its work, the maritime sector is considered to be one of the frontline workers primarily transporting necessary cargoes between destinations.
-As a part of this sector, MARINA accelerated the transition to digitization to provide assistance and convenience to its essential stakeholders.
+In comparison to digitalized processes, manual application processes are slower and inconvenient monitoring, audit reports, and communication among offices in terms of data and information are prone to delays and inaccuracies.
+There was a gradual transition to digitalization of processes with the prioritization of frontline service units.
+However, some of the systems deployed are stand-alone systems that only eases the bottleneck caused by manual transactions.

+The gradual transition to digitalization was fast-tracked due to the global outbreak of the COVID-19.
+With this, MARINA accelerated the transition to digitalization to provide assistance and convenience to its essential stakeholders.